 - An episode of Drawn Together had Princess Clara contract "the consumption".

 - TB was responsible for around 1-out-of-5 deaths in late 1800s UK, mostly affecting the urban poor.

-- The real Marie Duplessis died of tuberculosis, and her last two lovers stayed with her til the end.
+- Marie Duplessis, the famous French courtesan who inspired La dame aux camelias and by extension La Traviata, really did die of tuberculosis, and her last two lovers stayed with her until the end.

 - It has been commented that tuberculosis lent itself for literary treatment in the 19th century because its symptoms are such that they can be aestheticized, while this is not so easy with other great killers of that era like typhoid or especially cholera, where victims die of dehydration as their bodily fluids unappetizingly leave the body via the ... end of the digestive tract.
-Although these are mentioned in a few later literary works, such as typhoid in Thomas Mann's novel Buddenbrooks and cholera in Love in the Time of Cholera and The Horseman on the Roof (the latter contains horrifying descriptions in the novel, prettied up a lot in the movie version!).
+However, these are mentioned in a few later literary works, such as typhoid in Buddenbrooks and cholera in Love in the Time of Cholera and The Horseman on the Roof.
+The latter novel contains horrifying descriptions, prettied up a lot in the movie version.

 - Many examples of the Goth fashion aesthetic, as well as aspects of the Emo look, can be interpreted as a person who is very much alive trying to look like someone who is dying of Victorian Novel Disease.